-Currently Federal government funding levels for kindergarten are on average \$2000 per child per year.
-If the Federal government fails to maintain current levels of funding this additional cost could need to be found by families.
+If the Federal government fails to maintain current levels of funding an average of \$2000 per child per year could need to be found by families1.

 For many children this will mean they will simply miss out on valuable early childhood education.
-Some parents may choose to work fewer hours (or not to return to work at all) rather than paying the additional costs, and this is more likely to impact mothers.1
+Some parents may choose to work fewer hours (or not to return to work at all) rather than paying the additional costs, and this is more likely to impact mothers.